 - public trust in navigable waters

-The unit defends the state and state agencies in environmental or natural resource related lawsuits, and litigation on environmental matters related to Indian law.
+The section defends the state and state agencies in environmental or natural resource related lawsuits, and litigation on environmental matters related to Indian law.
 The unit also represents the state’s interests in federal environmental cases upon authorization from the governor.

 Environmental Protection Contact Information:

 Wisconsin Department of Justice

 Telephone: (608) 264-9442

 Wisconsin law does not authorize the Attorney General and employees of the Department of Justice to provide legal advice to private individuals.
 If you need legal advice or representation you may want to contact a private attorney.
 The State Bar of Wisconsin Lawyer Referral and Information Service can help you determine if you need a lawyer, and how to proceed if you do.